practicalli/neovim/docs/configuration/astronvim/index.md

     astro
     ```

+Lazy package manager will run automatically and download all plugins.
+Treesitter languages are automatically installed.

+++"q"++ to close the lazy package manager popup.

 <!-- TODO: checkhealth screenshot for astronvim -->

-> `NVIM_APPNAME=astronvim nvim` to run Neovim with astronvim without setting a shell alias.
+> `NVIM_APPNAME=astronvim4 nvim` to run Neovim with astronvim without setting a shell alias.

 Neovim will open and display the Lazy plugin manager UI, showing the progress of plugin installation.
 This should only happen on the first run.